joshxinjie/Data_Engineering_Nanodegree/5_Capstone/README.md

   |-- README.md
 ```

+#### Step 7: Update config.cfg if needed.

+The `config.cfg` file is located in the config folder.
+You may wish to change certain fields, such as the S3 bucket names, file directories and the EMR cluster configuration details.

-#### Step 7: Start the Upload Raw Data to S3 DAG by switching it from OFF to ON.
+#### Step 8: Start the Upload Raw Data to S3 DAG by switching it from OFF to ON.

-#### Step 8: Start the Data lake ETL DAG by switching it from OFF to ON.
+#### Step 9: Start the Data lake ETL DAG by switching it from OFF to ON.

-#### Step 9: Run the following command in the termianl when you want to stop the Airflow server.
+#### Step 10: Run the following command in the termianl when you want to stop the Airflow server.

 ```
 docker-compose -f docker-compose-CeleryExecutor.yml down